fernandobperezm/fernandobperezm/README.md

-# Hi there 👋
+# Hello there 👋

 Welcome to my personal site.
-I'm Fernando Pérez, a researcher and computer engineer with experience in Artificial Intelligence, Machine Learning, and Software Engineering.
+I'm Fernando B. Pérez Maurera, a scientist and engineer experienced in the development and deployment of Artificial Intelligence, Machine Learning, and Software Engineering products.

 ## Experience

-In the past five years, I've been a **ML and Recommender Systems Researcher** at Politecnico di Milano, where I mainly studied Recommender Systems (check out [the lab's page](http://recsys.deib.polimi.it)), their application on industrial environments, online evaluation, experimentation of UI personalization, and more.
-My works have focused on constructing and experimenting with "Impression-Aware Recommender Systems", a novel family of recommenders that leverage impressions (past recommendations) and interactions (users' actions) to produce relevant recommendations.
+In the past five years, I've been a **ML and Recommender Systems Scientist** at Politecnico di Milano, where I mainly studied Recommender Systems and their development and application on industrial environments.
+My works focused on designing and experimenting with "Impression-Aware Recommender Systems", a new family of recommenders that leverage impressions (past recommendations) and interactions (users' actions) to produce relevant recommendations.

-Two years before becoming a researcher, I was a **Software Engineer** at Mahisoft, an IT consulting company.
+Prior to becoming a scientist, I was a **Software Engineer** at Mahisoft, an IT consulting company.
 As a Software Engineer, I worked on multiple agile teams in the entire development stack, capturing requirements and transforming them into production-grade large-scale systems.
-As a team, we used the latest yet well-tested technologies.
+As a team, we used the industry-standard yet well-tested technologies.
 We developed frontends using React.js and typescript and backends using .NET alongside SQL Server, or Spring Boot alongside MySQL.

-## Academic titles
+## Academic Titles
 - **Ph.D. in Information Technology** from Politecnico di Milano.
 December 2019 - May 2024.
 - **Cum Laude Computer Engineer** from Universidad Simón Bolívar.
 September 2012 - December 2018.

-## Research
+## Scientific Publications
 The complete list of my publications can be seen on [my Google Scholar profile](https://scholar.google.com/citations?user=Zfi0rrgAAAAJ).
 Here, I list the three most relevant publications.